 A Final Note

 The Trust will soon announce its third cohort of recipients.
-We invite you to about the work of current awardees and follow their progress.
+We invite you to read more about the work of current awardees and follow their progress.

 ]]>